-The top things to do in Hermanus is whale watching, wine tasting and visiting the beach.
+The top things to do in Hermanus are whale watching, wine tasting and visiting the beach.
 The beautiful seaside town is located southeast of Cape Town in South Africa and is world renowned as a fantastic whale-watching destination.
 Formerly a little fishing village, but now a premier holiday location this beautiful beach destination has tons of activities and entertainment for all tastes ranging from adventure activities to getting pampered in fancy spa’s and playing golf.

 Go to the Beach in Hermanus